Traffic Congestion/Neighborhood Updates

 The work will be performed by Blastco Texas, Inc. Weather permitting, the anticipated completion date is the end of May.

-In mid-February, Blastco will begin installing scaffolding and placing a shroud around the entire tank to enclose the work area.
+Blastco installed scaffolding and is placing a shroud around the entire tank to enclose the work area.
 During construction, there will be temporary fencing around the site for security and resident safety.
 Sandblasting work will at times be noisy.
 Unless Saturday work is authorized to complete the project on schedule, all site work will take place Monday through Friday from 7 a.m. to 6 p.m.

 This work is not expected to influence water pressure or supply.